Skip to content

 If the upgrade fails and causes data loss, you can recover files using data recovery software.
 According to the original article, Tenorshare 4DDiG can recover files lost during failed upgrades.

-We didn’t test data recovery tools, but if you lose files during a failed upgrade, stop using the PC immediately and use recovery software to scan for deleted files.
-For more on Windows 10 product keys and activation errors, check our related guides.
+If you lose files during a failed upgrade, stop using the PC immediately so new writes don’t overwrite the deleted data on disk, then run recovery software to scan for the missing files before they’re permanently lost.
+The sooner you scan, the higher the recovery odds.
+For more on Windows 10 product keys and the built-in Windows File Recovery utility, check our related guides.

 #Bottom Line